orhun/personal-blog/content/zig-bits-01.md

 }
 ```

 As you can see, we have updated the return value of the function to `void` and make it accept a slice parameter.
-Instead of `return`, we update the slice with [`std.mem.cpy`](https://ziglang.org/documentation/master/std/#A;std:mem.copy) method in the function.
+Instead of `return`, we update the slice with [`std.mem.cpy`](https://ziglang.org/documentation/master/std/#A;std:mem.copy) method in the function and return length of the message.
+This length will be used in `main` to print the actual message part, not the entire buffer which may contain some garbage.

 (This approach is similar to passing a mutable reference (`&mut`) to a function in Rust.)